 Read these instructions carefully.
 Failure to follow the proper procedure may delay your application.

-- As of October 2012, McGill’s formerly paper-based graduate application process has been replaced with a more convenient electronic version.
-For detailed instructions on how to apply and how to upload required supporting documents in the new version, please carefully read Preparing to Apply.
+- McGill’s application process is now completely electronic through its new uApply online application system.
+For detailed instructions on how to apply and how to upload required supporting documents, please carefully read Preparing to Apply.
 It is worth your time to check out all of the links in the left sidebar of this page--all of the information therein is useful and important!

 - Complete the online application, the required method of application at McGill.
-A credit card is required in order to pay the $100 non-refundable application fee.
-If for some reason you are unable to access or complete the online application, please grad [dot] eps [at] mcgill [dot] ca (contact us) at the EPS department office for help.
+A credit card is required in order to pay the $102.60 non-refundable application fee.
+If for some reason you are unable to access or complete the online application, please grad.eps [at] mcgill.ca (contact us) at the EPS department office for help.
 Applications completed online are automatically forwarded to the Department of Earth & Planetary Sciences.

 Transcripts and letters of recommendation

-Two reference letters are required, although more are accepted if provided.
+Two reference letters are required.
 You must identify two instructors who are familiar with your work and are willing (and able--please consider their availability during field seasons!) to write the letters of recommendation.
 You must provide a valid institutional e-mail address for each referee (if your referee does not have one, please inform us of the reason).
 McGill will email the referees to request letters of recommendation on your behalf.
 The referees are responsible for uploading their own letters directly to the system.

 Application Review & Decision

 The application is reviewed by the Graduate Admissions Committee in the Department of Earth & Planetary Sciences.
-The quality of each candidate is assessed and attempts are made to match the student with an appropriate supervisor, if the student does not already have one.
-Following this process, the student is either rejected or recommended for acceptance to the Graduate and Postdoctoral Studies (GPS).
+The quality of each candidate is assessed and the student is either rejected or recommended for acceptance to Graduate and Postdoctoral Studies (GPS).
 The final decision of whether or not to accept the student rests with Graduate and Postdoctoral Studies.

 At every step of the application process, we do our best to keep the applicants informed of the status of their application.
 The preferred method of correspondence is the communication tool within the uApply system; this tool allows all correspondence regarding the application to be logged with the application.
-Students can also log in to Minerva to keep track of their application status up to and including accepting the offer of admission.
+Students can also log in to uApply to keep track of their application status up to and including accepting the offer of admission.
 If at any point in the process you have any questions, please contact us.